Ayms/node-Tor/README.md

 	with two layers:

 	- the Peers connected to the ORDBs via encrypted links
-	- the ORDBs (that are the peers too) that are talking "bittorrent" but encrypted
+	- the ORDBs (that are the peers too) are talking "bittorrent" but encrypted and are acting as "bittorrent users".

-	The peers are anonymized by the other ones in their ORDB function.
+	The peers are anonymized by the "bittorrent users" which are hiding what they are doing an what they have.

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.